isrt09/Job-Portal-Application-using-PHP-MySQL/README.md

-# A Real Life Project on Job Portal Application using PHP & MySQL
+# Project on Job Portal Application using PHP & MySQL

   - User Authentication
   - Registration with Sign In & Up